-Annuities payable
+Annuities Payable

 The Foundation uses the actuarial method of recording annuities payable.
-Under this method, when a gift is received, the present value of the aggregate annuities payable is recorded as a liability, based upon life expectancy tables, and the remainder is recorded as net position.
+Under this method, when a gift is received, the assets received are recorded at fair value, the present value of the aggregate annuities payable is recorded as a liability, based on life expectancy tables, and the difference is recognized as contribution revenue.
 Investment income and gains are recorded as an increase to net assets without donor restrictions, and annuity payments and investment losses are charged to liability accounts with annual adjustments made between the liability and net assets without donor restrictions to record adjustment of the actuarial liability.
 Annuity investments are carried at fair value based on quoted market prices.

-Basis of presentation
+Basis of Presentation